Probabilistic Contrastive Learning for Domain Adaptation: Methods

 \subsection{A Na\"ive Solution}

-In order to involve the class weights during the optimization, a na\"ive solution is to use the logits (\ie, the class scores output by the classifier) for supervision.
-Therefore, we choose logits to calculate the contrastive loss as in Eq~\eqref{eq:FCL}, and refer to it as Logits Contrastive Learning (LCL for short).
+Now, a natural question is: is it possible to effectively alleviate the deviation problem as long as the class weight information is introduced?
+We choose logits (\ie, the class scores output by the classifier $F$) to calculate the contrastive loss as a naive method to introduce class weights information, and refer to it as Logits Contrastive Learning (LCL).
 However, this approach does not explicitly cluster the features to be close to the class weights and thus does not work experimentally.
+It shows that simply introducing class weight information without explicit constraints cannot achieve the goal.
 Therefore, we need to design a new type of contrastive loss to explicitly reduce the deviation between the features and class weights.
 More discussion about LCL will be provided in Section~\ref{app:LCL}.